 Watch for flags posted at many beach access sites signifying water conditions.

 More than 6 million travelers visit North Carolina’s 320-mile coastline each year for diverse experiences on two national seashores, three state parks, undeveloped islands and hospitable beach towns.
 For travelers who prefer swimming on beaches with lifeguard stations, here’s a list of destinations with lifeguard stands.

 Jellyfish and Portuguese man o’ war stings are best avoided by staying aware of beach surroundings.
 In the case of a sting, it should be treated quickly.

-Jellyfish have clear, jellylike bodies, with tentacles with stinging structures hanging below, and swim under water.
-The Portuguese man o’ war has a colorful air-filled bladder that keeps it afloat on the surface of the water, with tentacles stretching underneath.
+Jellyfish swim underwater and have clear, jellylike bodies with tentacles that have stinging structures hanging below.
+The Portuguese man o’ war has a colorful, air-filled bladder that keeps it afloat on the surface of the water and tentacles stretching underneath.
 If you spot either, stay calm, get out of the water and alert others.

 - Wear gloves or other hand covering to remove tentacles.

 - Wash the affected area with vinegar or rubbing alcohol.